MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Execution_Policies.md

 - Unsigned scripts can run.
 There is a risk of running malicious scripts.
 - Warns the user before running scripts and configuration files that are downloaded from the Internet.

-### Bypass

-- Nothing is blocked and there are no warnings or prompts.
-- This execution policy is designed for configurations in which a PowerShell script is built in to a larger application or for configurations in which PowerShell is the foundation for a program that has its own security model.

-### Undefined

-- There is no execution policy set in the current scope.
-- If the execution policy in all scopes is Undefined, the effective execution policy is Restricted, which is the default execution policy.

 > [!NOTE]
 > On systems that do not distinguish Universal Naming Convention (UNC) paths